Endy Mattress Review (2025)

 Are Endy mattresses good?

 The medium-firm version of The Endy performed well in third-party engineer testing (commissioned by us).
 The mattress is also priced accessibly.
-However, the 100-night sleep trial and 10-year warranty are only average, and the mattress doesn’t come with many cooling features.
+However, the 100-night sleep trial and 10-year warranty are only average, and the mattress has a lower cooling feature score than some Canadian competitors.

-If you’re looking for a mattress with a more generous sleep trial, longer warranty, and a higher number of advanced cooling features, consider Douglas Original instead.
-Douglas comes with a free bedding bundle and a lower price tag of $799 for a queen size.
+If you’re looking for a mattress with a longer sleep trial and warranty, excellent motion isolation, good edge support, and similar cooling features, consider Douglas Original instead.
+Douglas also comes with a free bedding bundle and is available for a lower price at $799 for a queen size.

 Is the Endy cover machine washable?

 Yes.
 The machine-washable top cover has a zipper for easy removal.
 Wash the cover on a gentle cycle, then tumble dry or air dry on low heat.
-When the cover is dry, it can be quickly reattached.
+Once the cover is dry, it can be easily reattached.

 What does the Endy warranty cover?